webfm/defect-app/document-example.md

 The document data is used in defect details view and edit view.

-* for image docuemnt we have to display the image in defect document view using uiimageview (api for download document will be done later)
+* for image document we have to display the image in defect document view using UIImageView (api for download document will be done later)
     * see this document for [compatible extension type](http://developer.apple.com/library/ios/#documentation/UIKit/Reference/UIImage_Class/Reference/Reference.html)
 * for another documents display a icon from [there](defect-details-view.md#doc-icon)